 And one of the must-go study destinations for international students looking to do undergraduate studies in Computer Science is the United States.
 The motherboard of Computer Science, the U. S. attracts international students with great universities and study programmes as well as with exciting job prospects.

-Do I really need to tell you why studying a Bachelor in Computers Science the USA is a good idea?
-Fine, here it goes:
+Here's why studying a Bachelor in Computers Science the USA is a good idea:

 1. You can attend prestigious universities in the U.S.